codingbychanche/CovidInfoGermany/Readme.md

 ![](Shot_2.png)

+Data collected over the last few days can be displayed inside the local view.

+![](Shot_1.png)

 Size of the search view can be adjusted on smaller screens...

-![](Shot_1.png)